Kodiak-Finance/static-public/README.md

 # 🐼 Kodiak Static
-Static content for Kodiak infrastructure
+Static content for Kodiak infrastructure including token lists and ecosystem projects.

+## Contents
+This repository contains:

+1. Token lists for different Berachain networks
+2. Ecosystem project listings
+3. Static assets (logos, icons)

-### Contributing
+### Contributing to Token Lists
 When you want to bring your token into the kodiak interface follow these steps:

 1. Create a fork of this repository, work further in your own version of it
 2. Add your logo to `src/tokens` in png format, use only lower case in the file name
-3. Add the appropriate entry to `tokenLists/bartio.json`.
-Use the template you'll find below
+3. Add the appropriate entry to the relevant token list file in the `tokenLists` directory, target your network of choice.
 4. Send this Pull Requets with the name "Add {SYMBOL} token." to branch `main`

+### Token Entry Template
 ```json
 {
   "chainId": 80084,